Altar Boys - Males from grades 4 & up assist the priest in the liturgical services of the church.

-Internet – The church maintains websites and a facebook page for the community and our festival.
+Website/Social Media – The church maintains websites and a facebook page for the community and our festival.
 You can find news, information, pictures and a calendar of events.

 Bookstore – Our bookstore houses a supply of books, religious items, icons, and more.
 It is open on Sundays after the Divine Liturgy.

 Photography Ministry – We document and share parish events via social media and our publications.